uPortal-Attic/uportal-app-framework/docs/messaging.md

 ### Notification bell

-On medium and large screens, a bell icon button appears in the application's top bar.
+On medium and large screens, the top app bar shows a bell icon button.
 If the user has unseen notifications, the bell displays a number and shows a preview window when clicked.
-Clicking the
-"See all" link brings users to the notifications page for a more detailed view.
+"See all" links to the notifications page for a detailed view.

 [![notification bell in top bar](./img/notifications/top-bar-bell.png)](img/notifications/top-bar-bell.png)

-On small screens, a small bell icon without a count appears on top of the mobile menu button.
+On small screens, the mobile menu button shows a small bell icon without a count.

 [![notification bell on mobile](./img/notifications/mobile-bell.png)](img/notifications/mobile-bell.png)